wavefrontHQ/docs/pages/doc/charts.md

 ![tabular view](images/tabular_view.png)

 A **tabular view** chart displays data per stream in a table format.
 In tabular view, only one data point value is displayed per source.
 The value is a summary of all of the data points available as set in the Summarized By field based on the configured time window.

+### Columns

+Configure options for table columns.

+### Show Sources/Labels

+Controls the sources and labels displayed in the chart.
+Labels refers to the metric name associated with the data.

+### Show Raw Values

+Whether to display the raw metric values or values using scientific notation (SI).

+### Group by Sources

+Whether to group the column results by source.
+If you select **Group by Source** the table lists the grouped sources in the first column and the values for each metric in separate columns.

+### Sort Values Descending

+Whether to sort the value column by descending value.

 ## Single Stat View